Resolve issues to prevent crises

 A good issues management structure must encourage ownership, empower decision-making and provide helpful guidance and tools.
 The process should be simple.
 Convoluted systems encourage procrastination, not resolution.
 The more time people spend managing an issues management system, the less time they spend actually managing the issues.

 To encourage successful issues management, organisations should focus on ensuring clear lines of responsibility, training a team of confident individuals who know their powers, limitations and reporting requirements, and who have access to an issues management toolkit and resource.
-Rolling out issues management processes helps to raise awareness of reputation risk and build competence at the same time.
+Rolling out an issue management process helps to raise awareness of reputation risk and build competence at the same time.